huntdatacenter/docs/docs/coordination/agreements/downloads.md

 **Signatures**

-Invoice profiles are signed by data space leaders.
+Invoice profiles are signed by Account signatory.
+This is the individual that is authorized to operate the account information specified in the invoice profile on behalf of their organization.
 Co-signature from HUNT Cloud is required to effectuate i Pilot period and/or Free quota.

 **Activation**